typelevel/mouse/README.md

 Issues and pull requests are welcome.
 Code contributions should be aligned with the above scope to be included, and include unit tests.

-This project supports the Typelevel [code of conduct](http://typelevel.org/conduct.html) and aims that its channels (mailing list, Gitter, github, etc.) to be welcoming environments for everyone.
+This project supports the [Scala code of conduct](https://www.scala-lang.org/conduct/) and aims that its channels (mailing list, Gitter, github, etc.) to be welcoming environments for everyone.